roman-milk/roman-milk.github.io/daughter-lusts-for-her-sexy-daddy.md

+===

- ****** Daughter Lusts For Her Sexy Daddy ****** byNonStopFunGuy© So I did it!
+So I did it!
 I just strolled into the room in my lacey, slutty outfit, walking in front of the TV -- and directly across his field of vision -- to a table at the far side of the room.
 With my back and partly-uncovered ass turned in his direction, I flipped through a stack of magazines and papers on the table, pretending to look for something.
 "Where are my earbuds," I lied, pretending I didn't know they were up in my room.
 I kept looking twice, then three times, through the stack of junk on the table, going piece-by-piece.
 I leaned forward, pushing my ass towards him a bit, parting my legs to steady myself, really giving Daddy a perfect view of my teen butt, if he wanted to look at me.

  I didn't dare look back at him, I was pretending I barely even knew he was in the room!